POETSII/dpd-baremetal/README.md

 actually works, and how macro flags and makefile recipes work to produce simulations that achieve a result but with differing performance.

-Each directory has a README explaining what its containing files do.
+Some directories have a README explaining what its containing files do.
 At the end of this README, a brief explanation of what each of the directories in the root contains is provided.

 ## Setup